miziukv/rl_agents/README.md

 # RL Agents - Unity ML-Agents

-A minimal Unity + ML-Agents project for training a navigation agent to reach a goal in a simple challenge course
+A minimal Unity + ML-Agents project for training a navigation agent to reach a goal in a simple challenge course.
+Includes both PPO (via ML-Agents) and a custom SAC implementation for comparison.

 ## What's Included